ADSL, Cable & Fibre: What’s The Difference?

 Broadband provides internet access through multiple different networking technologies including fibre optics, wireless, cable and even satellite.
 In the UK today, the three most common types of fixed-line broadband are ADSL, cable and fibre.

 While there are a few broadband options available out there, your choices will largely depend on the location of your home.
-For that reason, it’s important not to waste your time focusing on the broadband deals that won’t work for your household.
+For that reason, it’s important not to waste your time focusing on broadband deals that won’t work for your household.

 Use the advice below to get to grips with the different types of broadband connections so you and your family can browse the web and stream your favourite movies with ease.